 The United Kingdom is home to around 2,000 Scientologists and the former home of it’s founder, L. Ron Hubbard, still plays a vital role in its worldwide operations.
 Every year, thousands of parishioners from across the globe descend on the town of East Grinstead to attend it’s annual IAS event (International Association of Scientologists) at Saint Hill.
-It is the biggest fundraising event in Scientology’s calendar, and 2023 will mark the return of their international events program following a 4-year hiatus.
+It is the biggest fundraising event in Scientology’s calendar.

 The group was placed under surveillance and it was later found the largest infiltration of US Government in history, known as Operation Snow White was being directed from their headquarters at Saint Hill, Sussex.
 Jane Kember and her deputy Mo Budlong were later found to be directing the campaign and extradited to the US, where they were convicted and sentenced to 6 years in prison.